bacree3/showstopper/README.md

 ### Build Instructions
 This is a web application so no build is required.
 Simply run the PHP files with the proper database connection in any Apache Web Server with PHP 7.4 installed by going to the address of the web server in your preferred browser.
 ### Installation Instructions
-- Once you have cloned the repository within the root of the web server, run the following command to configure the application based on your MySQL server configuration and your AWS SES credentials:
+- Once you have cloned the repository within the root of the web server, run the following command to configure the application based on your MySQL server configuration and your AWS SES credentials by replacing the variables prexied with 'YOUR' with the proper values:
 ```
 cp php/parameters-example.php php/parameters.php
 touch php/parameters.php
 ```
 ### Run Instructions
 Navigate to the web address of the web server you configured.
-For example, there is a live version of the application on <a href = "https://showstopper.app">ShowStopper.app</a>, or if you configured a local web server, try <a href = "http://localhost">localhost</a>, or <a href = "http://127.0.0.1">127.0.0.1</a>.
+For example, there is a live version of the application on <a target = "_blank" href = "https://showstopper.app">ShowStopper.app</a>, or if you configured a local web server, try <a target = "_blank" href = "http://localhost">localhost</a>, or <a target = "_blank" href = "http://127.0.0.1">127.0.0.1</a>.
 ### Troubleshooting